chaosloth/saml-oauth-bridge/README.md

 **_Features:_**

 - ✅ Implements both SP and IDP
+- ✅ Open Connect ID compliant
-- ✅ SP may be configured from XML file
+- ✅ SP may be configured from XML file (can act as an SP too)
 - ✅ IDP Metadata generated on the fly
 - ✅ 100% server side and stateless

-- ✅ Open Connect ID compliant
+**_Warnings_**

+- ⛔️ SAML XML Validation has been disabled, please enable before using it in anger
+- ⛔️ A nonce should be passed between OAUTH invocations and validated
+- ⛔️ May be subject to replay attack, sure up the validation before using

 ## Twilio Flex